bonvara/area-o-meter/README.md

 python -m build --wheel
 ```
 ## Requirements and considerations
-- Make a Python library for computation of the area of triangles and circles
+- Make a Python library to distribute to the company's clients that computes of the area of triangles and circles
-- Intended for distributing to the company's clients
-    - Code quality is a priority
-    - GitHub Releases was chosen as the mechanism of distribution.
+    - GitHub Releases is the chosen mechanism of distribution.
 Releases are produced automatically via GitHub Actions
+    - Code quality and maintainability is a priority
 - Unit tests
 - Easiness of adding new shapes
 - Calculating the area without knowing the type of a shape in compile-time